nassir1976/lab-03/README.md

 # lab-03
+# Lab completed by Mark Duenas and Nassir Abegaz

 ## Lab 03 - Flexbox and Templating
 #### Number and name of feature: #1: Pagination
 - Estimate of time needed to complete: 1.5 hours